jbcodeforce/aws-studies/docs/infra/index.md

 ### [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)

-Use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+Use a NAT gateway so that instances in a private subnet can connect to services outside our VPC but external services cannot initiate a connection with those instances.

-Charged for each hour that your NAT gateway is available and each Gigabyte of data that it processes.
+Charged for each hour that our NAT gateway is available and each Gigabyte of data that it processes.

 It is created in a specified AZ and uses an Elastic IP and can only be used by EC2 in other subnets.
 The route is from the private subnet to the NATGW to the IGW.
 To get HA we need one NATG per AZ.